sleeyax/nft-indexer/README.md

 To transform an Ethereum ABI to a go package, see the following example:

-`$ abigen --abi ./pkg/indexer/ethereum/abi/ERC721.json --pkg indexer --type Erc721 --out ./pkg/indexer/ethereum/erc721.go `.
+`$ abigen --abi ./pkg/indexer/ethereum/abi/ERC721.json --pkg tokens --type Erc721 --out ./pkg/indexer/ethereum/tokens/erc721.go`.

 ## Components
 This project consists of multiple components and microservices in order to achieve maximum scalability.